educationZEN/eduZOO/README.md

 Vagrant will do a lot of things to provide you everything you need, which could take a while.
 Don't worry, it will start faster next time :)

-After finish you can now browse to http://127.0.0.1:8083/eduZOO to enjoy your local eduZOOs.
+After finish you can now browse to http://localhost:8083/eduZOO to enjoy your local eduZOOs.
 Try to change something and refresh the browser!

 When you are finished stop your machine with `vagrant hold`.

-To update your machine, eg when a new version of the eduZOO-components where released just type `vagrant destroy` and then `vagrant up` to restart zour machine
+To update your machine, e.g. when a new version of the eduZOO-components where released just type `vagrant destroy` and then `vagrant up` to restart your machine